opensanctions/opensanctions/docs/usage.rst

 built-in command-line tool to run parts of the system:

 .. code-block:: bash
+    # Before everything else, flush away cached source data.
+If you don't
+    # do this, you'll essentially work in developer mode where a local
+    # cached copy of the source data is used instead of fetching fresh
+    # files:
+    $ opensanctions clear-workdir

     # Crawl and export the US consolidated list:
     $ opensanctions crawl us_ofac_cons